JasmineZhen218/ADproject/README.md

 # AD pathology analysis

 This is a repository for processing and analyzing pathology images of Alzheimer disease(AD) patients.
-There are three sections:
+It consists of 4 sections: 1) Image preprocessing; 2) Semantic segmentation using UNET; 3) Feature extraction; 4) Multiresolution analysis.

 ### Image preprocessing